Jak and Todd: Relationships with other characters

 Mandy is Jak's older sister and the nemesis of both the boys.
 She is arrogant and obsessive over what's in or out much to the opposite of Jak.
 She is regularly the subject of the two's tricks and often attempts to get back at them.
 However, this usually only ends in her being tricked once again.
 In a feature-length story for The Dandy All-Stars mini-magazine, she was hypnotized by Jak and then forced to do embarrassing things in front of her friends such as act like a baby and style her hair into a perm.
 The story ended with Jak's parents catching him and threatening that if he didn't snap his sister out of her trance they would ground him.
 Ironically, however, Jak then hypnotized them both to bring him presents, gifts and take back their punishment.
 The next week, all characters had returned to normal so it is assumed that he had snapped them out of it.
 Mandy also hates dogs, especially Todd's large dog Toby.
 In one strip, she even called the Dog Pound and had him imprisoned but this didn't last long as he broke out with ease sue to his bulk and the promise of a sausage stick.
 Despite her misgivings with her brother, she has occasionally shown sisterly love towards him.
-Todd does have a small fancy on Mandy, but Jak never pays enough attention to hear about this.
+Todd does have a small crush on Mandy, but Jak never pays enough attention to hear about this.
 For examples in an issue of The Dandy Xtreme in 2010, Jak says "There's Mandy at her hockey club.
 Should we soak her?".
 Todd replies (seemingly in a low tone) "No, I think we should just admire her from here.".
 Jak says "Good idea!
 Let's soak her from here!".

 Bruce and Jayne Hurley are Jak's parents whom he has a fairly decent relationship with despite his troublemaking.
 During his younger years, Jak's father had been a part of a band and apparently disliked Jayne to such a degree that he had drawn a crude picture of her entitling her to have zits.
-Bruce can be considered rather dense as well as he often falls for his sons lies and excuses but Jayne often does not and is the more firm-hand parent.
+Bruce can be considered rather dense as well as he often falls for his son's lies and excuses but Jayne often does not and is the more firm-hand parent.

 Mr Brisket is the headmaster at Dandytown school.
 He is strict, violent and exceptionally gullible as Jak had once actually convinced him to buy his own desk and nameplate back with him citing the coincidence that there were 'two Robert Briskets in the area'.

 Miss Rankin is their teacher.
 She is equally as strict and harsh but Jak and Todd often exact revenge on her via pranks.
+She has a crush on Mr Brisket.